 When we create reasons for ourselves to become this kind of person rather than that, we wholeheartedly become the people that we are.
 You might say that we become the authors of our own lives.

-What are your tips for making big decisions?
+What are your top decluttering tips?
 Or what are your biggest challenges when making decisions about clutter?
-Let me know in the comments! xo
+Let me know in the comments!